trackqrcom/sitescanner/README.md

 /*-------------------- Version 1.00 ------------------------------------//
  A php script to scan your filesystem for changes.
-Can be useful to discover if a website has been hacked, or searching for viruses. https://sitescanner.t-qr.com/
+Can be useful to discover if a website has been hacked or searching for viruses. https://sitescanner.t-qr.com/

 GNU General Public License v3.0